alainamstutz/CRTs_analyses_sample-size_simulations/stats_analyses_CRTs.md

 cluster_size <- 16  # Average cluster size, i.e. participants per cluster

-icc <- 0.15  # Intra-cluster correlation coefficient; "how similar outcomes are within the same cluster" cac <- 1 # cluster auto-correlation: A cluster autocorrelation less than 1 reflects a situation where individuals sampled from the same cluster at different times have less correlated outcomes than individuals sampled from the same cluster at the same time; "how similar outcomes are within the same cluster over time" => if closed cohort, then CAC = 1, because same individuals iac <- 0.8 # individual auto-correlation: Individual autocorrelation refers to the correlation between repeated measurements taken from the same individual over time in a longitudinal study; r=1: Perfect positive autocorrelation — successive measurements are identical; r=0: No autocorrelation — successive measurements are independent. (of course, during usual care, without the intervention)
+icc <- 0.15  # Intra-cluster correlation coefficient; "how similar outcomes are within the same cluster" cac <- 1 # cluster auto-correlation; "how similar outcomes are within the same cluster over time"; a cluster autocorrelation less than 1 reflects a situation where individuals sampled from the same cluster at different times have less correlated outcomes than individuals sampled from the same cluster at the same time; however, if closed cohort then CAC = 1, because same individuals. iac <- 0.8 # individual auto-correlation; correlation between repeated measurements taken from the same individual over time; r=1: Perfect positive autocorrelation — successive measurements are identical; r=0: No autocorrelation — successive measurements are independent. (of course, during usual care, without the intervention)

-deff_c <- 1 + (cluster_size - 1) * icc # design effect due to cluster randomising
+deff_c <- 1 + (cluster_size - 1) * icc # design effect due to cluster randomization
-rcc <- ((cluster_size*icc*cac) + ((1-icc)*iac)) / (1 + ((cluster_size-1)*icc)) # the correlation between Yt1kl and Yt2kl for any k, l, t1 ≠ t2 under model (9): "The only other thing that matters to the variance of the treatment effect estimator is the correlation, r"; the correlation between outcomes at different times within the same cluster (r) is the crucial factor that affects the variance of the treatment effect estimator! deff_r <- (1-rcc^2) # design effect due to repeated assessment
+rcc <- ((cluster_size*icc*cac) + ((1-icc)*iac)) / (1 + ((cluster_size-1)*icc)) # the correlation between Yt1kl and Yt2kl for any k, l, t1 ≠ t2 under model (see formula 9 in Hooper et al): "The only other thing that matters to the variance of the treatment effect estimator is the correlation, r"; the correlation between outcomes at different times within the same cluster (r) is the crucial factor that affects the variance of the treatment effect estimator. deff_r <- (1-rcc^2) # design effect due to repeated assessment